PitneyBowes/pitneybowes-shipping-api-csharp-deprecated/README.md

    * Developer ID
    * Shipper ID

-- Visual Studio 2017.
-The Community Edition is fine.
+- VSCode or Visual Studio.
+The Community Edition of Visual Studio is fine.

-- dotnet core 2.0
+- dotnet core 2.0 or later

 - git command line (required if [building the system out-of-box](https://github.com/PitneyBowes/pitneybowes-shipping-api-csharp#building-the-system-out-of-box))